What is Sustainable Architecture and Why is It Important?

 You’re considering how the structure interacts with the environment and how it will perform over time.

-Sustainable Architecture vs. Green Architecture
+Sustainable Architecture vs Green Architecture

+Most people relate sustainable architecture to green architecture.
 While they share the same goal of creating eco-friendly buildings, there’s a slight difference:

-While both aim to protect the environment, sustainable architecture is about the bigger picture, ensuring buildings are efficient, resilient, and built to last.
+Sustainable architecture is about the bigger picture, ensuring buildings are efficient, resilient, and built to last.

 Building impacts the environment in significant ways.